Chuhao-Li/bacphy/README.md

 4. all protein conding sequences of core genome
 5. whole genome(including intergenic region)

-In many cases, nucleotide sequence of ribosomal protein genes is enough to differentiate different species.
-So, in the v0.1 of bacphy, I will implement a pipeline to build trees by nucleotide sequence of marker genes.
+Here, 120 single-copy marker genes are used .
 This pipeline includes the following steps:

 1. extract sequence from genome sequence.
 2. align sequence.